jsom1/jsom1.github.io/_CheatSheets/AttackVectors.md

     print "Str = Str + " + '"' + str[i:i+n] + '"'
 `````

-Then, it can be included in the macro (Warning: use either _.docm_ or _.doc_ to save the document, and not _.docx_ since it doesn't support embedded macros):
+Then, it can be included in the macro (Warning: use either _.docm_ or _.doc_ to save the document, and not _.docx_ since it doesn't support embedded macros).
+On Word, open View > Macro > change the value in the drop-down menu to the name of the document (document) and create the macro:

 ````
 Sub AutoOpen()